epg900/v2ray/README.md

 Thank from v2ray and cloudflare!

-Run this code on google colab then use v2ray client (like v2rayng for android) and scan the barcode or copy config and import to connect vpn.
+This code may not work on colab!!! but
+Run `server.sh` or `e.sh` on your ubuntu VPS and get client config from ip:5000/config[7 or 8].txt.